TeamHG-Memex/eli5/docs/source/_notebooks/keras-text-classifiers.rst

         </p>

-What's up with the final dense layers?
-They do not have spatial information so it's mostly a visualization of the activations of each node, ignoring the underlying tokens.
+What’s up with the final dense layers?
+They do not have spatial information so it’s mostly a visualization of the activations of each node, ignoring the underlying tokens.

 Removing padding with ``pad_value`` or ``pad_token`` arguments